An introduction to electronic signing of documents

 For example, there is a foreign jurisdiction clause in an English law contract, or an English judgment needs to be enforced in another jurisdiction, or a document needs to be notarised/apostilled etc. In such circumstances, the parties may wish to seek local law advice in advance of signing by electronic signature.
 This is particularly important where the relevant jurisdiction is outside the EU (or UK).

-What trust service provider should you choose?
+Which electronic signature service provider should you choose?

 There are a wide range of platforms that provide electronic signing services.
 Other services are available, but top service providers include Docusign, Adobe and Dealflo.
 Each of these provide a variety of options to sign and authenticate a document, including those which are qualified.
 Not only would the use of such services assist in the signing of many corporate, commercial, financial and other documents but could also assist in the storage of such documents, eliminating the need for physical storage and easier access to past transactions.

 We often manage electronic signing on behalf of clients and are happy to advise on suitable platforms to use.

 Do HMRC, Companies House and the Land Registry accept electronically signed forms and documents?

 The Land Registry currently still requires "wet ink" signatures and will not currently accept documents which have been executed electronically.
 Whilst it has been anticipated for a number of years that there will eventually be a movement towards e-conveyancing, it is not yet clear when or how this will be implemented.

 Another context in which "wet ink" signatures are still required is the signing of stock transfer forms to transfer an interest in shares or other securities.

 However, Companies House have confirmed that they do accept electronically signed forms and documents which have been properly approved by the signatory.